 What can I do?

 “What can I do to help Dear Earth?”
 This has become my central question since waking up to the climate & ecological emergency – my own answers have taken time to emerge.
-Here are a few suggestions, which are also designed to accompany my free e-course.
+Here’s where I suggest you begin (from my free e-course.)

 Grounding.
 It can be difficult to encounter the size of the task without falling into despair or overwhelm.
 As you begin to make changes in your life, practice gratitude for what you are already receiving, and get some steady ground underneath you.
 Start a Daily Pause for Dear Earth – for example a meditation practice, a ritual for Earth, writing a short creative piece every day etc. Find ways of connecting with the beauty of our Earth – walking, gardening, volunteering, exploring.
 Get the support of a local group or a friend who understands, or who is willing to listen.
 Strengthen your spiritual practice, or find one.
 Keep returning to gratitude.